Stock Sales By Leaders At Coronavirus Testing Company Raise Legal Concerns

 Amid market volatility, two board members cash in

-As Co-Diagnostics' share price fluctuated, two members of the company's board of directors - Eugene Durenard and Richard S. Serbin - cashed in their stock.
+As Co-Diagnostics' share price fluctuated, two members of the company's board of directors — Durenard and Serbin — cashed in their stock.
 And the circumstances around those trades have raised additional questions about the testing contractor.

 Daniel Taylor, an associate professor at the Wharton School of the University of Pennsylvania, said the federal law that requires public disclosure of these stock sales is not just a technicality.

-"It's important that shareholders and investors and other stakeholders in the company are able to monitor the trading of officers and directors to make sure that they're acting not in their own best interests, but in the interests of the company," said Taylor.
+"It's important that shareholders and investors and other stakeholders in the company are able to monitor the trading of officers and directors to make sure that they're acting not in their own best interests, but in the interests of the company," Taylor said.

 In one case, according to the filings, the company also awarded Durenard stock options for 25,000 shares in June 2019.
 But Durenard did not disclose that until nearly a full year later.

-"I think the circumstances suggest either extreme negligence, weakness of internal controls or intent," said Taylor.
+"I think the circumstances suggest either extreme negligence, weakness of internal controls or intent," Taylor said.

-Monica Loseman, an attorney with the firm Gibson Dunn who specializes in defending companies facing SEC investigations, said issues with late filings can plague small companies like Co-Diagnostics.
+Monica Loseman, an attorney with the firm Gibson Dunn who specializes in defending companies facing SEC investigations, said issues with late filings can plague small companies such as Co-Diagnostics.

-"It could certainly be that the company is trying to hide something from investors," said Loseman, "but it's just as plausible, maybe even more plausible, that the company is suffering from some growing pains at the moment."
+"It could certainly be that the company is trying to hide something from investors," Loseman said, "but it's just as plausible, maybe even more plausible, that the company is suffering from some growing pains at the moment."

 Will the SEC step in?